softonic/estafette-gke-preemptible-killer/README.md

 ## Known limitations

 - Pods in selected nodes are deleted, not evicted.
-- Currently deletion time is based on node creation time, so if you deploy this tool when your instances have over 12h then you may experience a lot of nodes getting deleted at once.
 - Selecting node pool is not supported yet, the code is processing ALL preemptible nodes attached to the cluster, and there is no way to limit it even via taints nor annotations